rjstone/cmano-lua-helpers/README.md

 There are two main files in this repo:

 * **Helper** functions (`cmano_helpers.lua`) - These are intended to be added to the scenario and defined when the scenario loads.
 These fuctions are actually used in scenario Action and Condition Lua scripts used in Events.

-* **Builder** functions (`cmano_builders.lua`, not available yet) - These are *NOT intended to be included* as code in a scenario but rather executed manually from the Lua Console as macros to aid in scenario creation.
+* **Builder** functions (`cmano_builders.lua`) - Warning!
+Very incomplete right now.
+These are *NOT intended to be included* as code in a scenario but rather executed manually from the Lua Console as macros to aid in scenario creation.
 They are useful for automating parts of scenario creation while editing but not intended to be executed inside scenario Actions.

 More details below.

 # Helper Functions: `cmano_helpers.lua`

 These are convenience functions written by various people (sometimes even me) to aid with writing the little Lua scripts used in CMANO.

-For full info on how to include the functions in your scenario see the comments at the top of the file, but here's the short version:
+For the most current full info on how to include the functions in your scenario see the comments at the top of the file, but here's the "short" version:

 * Create a new scenario or load an existing one that you want to add the library to.